Professional Development Grants

 All expenses must comply with state and university travel and purchasing policies.

 - These funds are to be used for Faculty Development in scholarship, teaching and service.

-Faculty who request these funds are asked to reflect on how it will impact professional
+Faculty who request these funds are asked to reflect on how it will impact your professional

 growth.
 Faculty who receive these awards are required to submit a final report detailing

 the outcomes of their activity within 30 days of the completion of their project.

 - These funds may support, conference expenses, workshop attendance, residencies, professional